 Beta thalassemia is further divided into the following types:

 - Thalassemia Minima: This type has only one defective gene.
 The patient is asymptomatic and does not require treatment.
-However; a child could be a disease carrier for the next generation, the same as thalassemia minor.
+However, a child could be a disease carrier for the next generation, the same as thalassemia minor.

 Signs and Symptoms:

-Following are some signs and symptoms.
+The following are some signs and symptoms.

 - Paler skin: The patient looks pale due to low levels of red blood cells and hemoglobin.